spdk/spdk/doc/bdev_module.md

 ## Creating A New Module

-Block device modules are located in lib/bdev/<module_name> today.
+Block device modules are located in subdirectories under lib/bdev today.
 It is not currently possible to place the code for a bdev module elsewhere, but updates to the build system could be made to enable this in the future.
 To create a module, add a new directory with a single C file and a Makefile.
 A great